For the Busy Business-Parent

 Standing on top of the tallest mountain that overlooked this majestic landscape, it was impossible not to be moved by the beauty.

-Maya continued, There have been several ancient cultures on this planet who were chosen to be Record Keepers, and one of the major places where these records are kept is in Macchu Picchu.
+Maya continued, There have been several ancient cultures on this planet which were chosen to be Record Keepers, and one of the major places where these records are kept is in Macchu Picchu.

 Maya took a deep breath and began telling Luke and Crystal things they needed to know.